Introduction to Computers and Network Systems

 The WAN and Global Networks

-This is a semester one module and will provide you with a systematic knowledge and understanding of wide area network (WAN) technologies.
+You will develop a systematic knowledge and understanding of wide area network (WAN) technologies.
 This includes the services that they offer, the factors that influence their design, and how WAN technologies are used to connect small to medium sized business networks.

 You will learn business and enterprise concepts so you can analyse and evaluate business practices, concepts, theories and frameworks and their relationship to the strategic and operational management of an enterprise or a project.
 This is intended to complement the technical project management content of the course and provide a real-world context linked to current enterprise activities at the university.
 You will also learn about freelancing.